gavinfielder/pft/README.md

 The executable accepts the following as queries:
  - `./test moul` runs all the enabled tests whose name starts with a string, in this case 'moul'
- - `./test "*prec"` runs all the enabled tests that have 'prec' in the name.
+ - `./test "*prec"` is a wildcard search; this one runs all the enabled tests that have 'prec' in the name.
  - `./test 42 84` runs (enabled) test number 42 through test 84
- - `./test 42` runs enabled tests 42 onward
+ - `./test 42` runs enabled test 42 and onward
  - `./test` runs all the enabled tests

 Wildcard-based searches have an implict '\*' at the end.
 For example, `./test "*zeropad"` runs all the tests that have 'zeropad' anywhere in the name.